What's going on inside Facebook's 'war room' where election interference is being fought. PHOTO, VIDEO

 TechCrunch call headquarters of the company "the first line of defense of democracy."

-"Some screens cannot be photographed or published, and the names of the war room employees must be mentioned in the materials."
+“Some screens cannot be photographed and published, and the names of war room employees cannot be mentioned in materials.”
 The Guardian

-“This room is like the office of a Wall Street trading company, with screens on every wall and every table.
-And for 20 hours a day, and soon 24 hours, about two dozen geeks, bloodhounds, geeks, hackers and lawyers are stuck here trying to identify the next bad thing that happens on the social network, ”notes Wired.
+“This room looks like a Wall Street trading office, with screens on every wall and every desk.
+And for 20 hours a day, and soon 24, about two dozen geeks, bloodhounds, prodigies, hackers and lawyers are stuck here, trying to identify the next bad thing that will happen on the social network,” notes Wired.

-“During a conversation with reporters, Facebook representatives did not give a satisfactory answer to the question of how exactly the headquarters is going to fight fake news and disinformation.
+“During a conversation with reporters, Facebook representatives did not give a satisfactory answer to the question of how exactly the headquarters is going to combat fake news and disinformation.
 Instead, the company pointed to minimal cosmetic changes.
-For example, adding a “Forwarded” button to indicate when the original source of the message is not the sender ”, noted Business Insider.
+For example, adding a “Forwarded” button to show when the original source of the message is not the sender,” noted Business Insider.

-Gizmodo journalists, who this time did not visit the Facebook headquarters, in their own way assessed the journalists' trip to the "operational headquarters" of the company.
+Gizmodo journalists, who did not visit Facebook headquarters this time, assessed the journalists’ visit to the company’s “operational headquarters” in their own way.

-“So this whole gang of journalists learned anything concrete about the operations in the“ war room ”?
-The “headquarters” may not be doing its job, but Facebook's PR people are definitely on fire, ”writes Gizmodo.
+“So did this whole bunch of journalists find out anything concrete about the operations in the “war room”?
+“Headquarters” may not be doing its job, but Facebook’s PR people are definitely on point,” writes Gizmodo.

 Read also on ForumDaily: